 Below are my top 3 lower body exercises to help your lower body stay supple AND strong.They can all be done at home with some dumbbells if you don't have access to a gym.
 Choose weights that are appropriate for you, if you're new to weights start light and see how you go.
 Make sure you warm up first!
 Do consult a medical professional if your are unsure if these exercises are right for you.

 Try 3 sets of 10-15 reps of each exercise 2-3x per week and let me know how you get on!

 1) Romanian Deadlifts

-If you've every tweaked / torn a hamsting (me included!) then you'll know that they can be pretty painful and take a while to heal.
-It might seem counter intuitive but eccentric contractions (where the muscle is lengthening under a load) are a great way to not only gain functional strength but also to help rehab muscle tweaks and tendon sprains becuse the help orentate the healing fibers the right way.
+If you've every tweaked / torn a hamstring (me included!) then you'll know that they can be pretty painful and take a while to heal.
+It might seem counter intuitive but eccentric contractions (where the muscle is lengthening under a load) are a great way to not only gain functional strength but also to help rehab muscle tweaks and tendon sprains because the help orientate the healing fibers the right way.